 British Gas energy bills to be reduced by over £50

-British Gas is reducing household gas and electricity prices by an average of 3.2%, which is equivalent to £41 on average off the annual dual fuel bill*.
-An additional £12 customer rebate for the Government’s Warm Home Discount (WHD) scheme brings a total annual saving of £53 to the average dual fuel customer.
+British Gas is reducing household gas and electricity prices by an average of 3.2%, which is equivalent to £41 on average off the annual Dual Fuel bill*.
+An additional £12 rebate will be provided by the Government (£12 Government Electricity Rebate) in 2014 and 2015 to help lower the impacts of Government environmental and social policy costs on consumer energy bills.
+British Gas will pass this £12 rebate to electricity customers in autumn 2014 and autumn 2015.
+This brings the total annual saving for the average Dual Fuel customer to £53.

-This announcement follows the Government’s proposed decision to make changes to the Energy Company Obligation and to introduce a rebate to customers to cover the cost of the WHD scheme.
+This announcement follows the Government's proposed decision to make changes to the Energy Company Obligation and to introduce a rebate to customers to cover environmental and social policy costs.
 It also takes into account the agreement between the Government and electricity network companies to defer an element of electricity distribution costs in the period from April 2014 to March 2015.
 British Gas is passing on the benefit of all these changes to its customers in full.

 The price reduction took effect on 1st January 2014, and will apply to all customers, whether on variable or fixed tariffs.
 Chris Weston, the Managing Director of British Gas, said: